bitovi/academy/src/react-vite/12-testing/testing.md

 `user-event` allows you to interact with your component similarly to a user some of its methods may raise more than one event to do so, for example emitting a focus event then a click event.
-It also has some helpful features such as not firing a click event on an element that's hidden.
+It also has some helpful features such as not firing a click event on an element that’s hidden.

 ### Key Concepts